 Law school recruitment events provide opportunities to meet admission representatives, get more information about law school, and ask questions that will help you determine your best-fit school.

 Each year, LSAC hosts a series of free LSAC Law School Forums.
 These events provide invaluable opportunities for candidates to connect with representatives from 100+ law schools in one place.
-By attending an LSAC Law School Forum, you’ll be able to connect directly with law school representatives from across the country, attend exclusive workshops run by law school admission and financial aid experts, and get important information and answers to any questions you may have.
+By attending an LSAC Law School Forum, you’ll be able to connect directly with law school representatives from across North America, attend exclusive workshops run by law school admission and financial aid experts, and get important information and answers to any questions you may have.
 Candidates interested in JD and LLM programs, as well as those who are considering law-related master’s degrees and certificate programs, are encouraged to attend.

 When speaking with law school representatives, consider asking some of the questions below.
 They’re designed to help you evaluate the academic programs at each school you’re interested in attending, and to help you determine your best fit for law school.